mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/feature-requests.md

 ## Where are feature requests tracked?

-At Mattermost, we have two main places feature requests are tracked.
+At Mattermost, we track feature requests in Productboard.

-The first one is [Uservoice](https://mattermost.uservoice.com/forums/306457-general).
-Uservoice is open to the public, and anyone is able to submit a request or upvote existing requests.
-We often send community members to this site when they request features.

-The second place is in productboard.
 Productboard is an internal tool used for tracking and prioritizing feature reqeusts.
 Customer-facing teams can add notes to productboard based on [this process](https://handbook.mattermost.com/operations/research-and-development/product/how-to-guides-for-product/how-to-use-productboard#2-day-in-the-life-of-a-customer-support-manager-customer-success-manager-or-solution-architect).

+[Uservoice](https://mattermost.uservoice.com/forums/306457-general) was previously used to submit a request or upvote existing requests, this site will be deprecated in early 2023.

-The Product Management team uses the information from both Uservoice and productboard to help prioritize features for the roadmap.
+The Product Management team uses the information from our customers and community help prioritize features for the roadmap.

 ## Filing great feature requests